 - Iron-on patches to cover holes or stains (optional)

-Step 1: Place your clean T-shirt flat on the ground.
+Step 1: Place your clean T-shirt on a flat surface.
 With scissors, cut the neck wider, cut off the sleeves, and trim off the bottom of the shirt.
 Depending on the size of shirt you’re working with and the size of bag you want, your measurements will be different, so envision several options to see what you’d like best before you make any cuts.
 We’re going to make this a flat-bottomed bag, so leave a little extra room under the image/text of the shirt for the seam allowance and the flat bottom.

 Step 2: Turn the T-shirt inside-out, then pin and sew the bottom shut with a straight stitch leaving about a half inch seam allowance.